eolesinski/poliscipy/docs/examples.md

 ---

-**Reconstruction: plotting more complex maps**
+**The Civil War and Reconstruction: plotting more complex maps**

 You can also plot more complex historical Electoral College maps that include states that did not participate in certain elections.
-After the Civil War, the tumultuous Reconstruction period meant that some Southern states did not cast any electoral votes.
-The consequences of this are illustrated below in the results of the 1864 Election.
+During the Civil War, several Southern states seceded from the Union and consequently did not participate in the 1864 election.
+After the Civil War, the tumultuous Reconstruction period meant that some Southern states remained ineligible to cast electoral votes for several years afterward.
+An example of the consequences of this are illustrated below in the results of the 1864 election.

 <div align="center">
     <a href="https://eolesinski.github.io/poliscipy/example-3.html">